Neruvy/neruvy/README.md

 🔴 Do Not Disturb: Busy with projects or personal things.

-🟡 Idle: Not avaliable at the moment temporarily.
+🟡 Idle/Away: Not avaliable at the moment temporarily.

 🟢 Online: Avaliable to contact.